julelang/manual/src/compiler/compiler-optimizations.md

 ---

-`--opt-exceptional`\
+`--opt-fallible`\
-Enables special optimizations for exceptionals.
+Enables special optimizations for fallible functions.

-- Removes the exceptional handling cost and forwards the return data with exceptional directly when an exceptional function calls another exceptional function in its return statement and forwards exceptional.
+- Removes the error handling cost and forwards the return data directly when a fallible function calls another fallible function in its return statement and forwards error.
-- Removes the exceptional handling cost and forwards the exceptional data directly when an exceptional function calls another exceptional function and forwards exceptional.
+- Removes the error handling cost and forwards the error data directly when a fallible function calls another fallible function and forwards error.
 Since the relevant statements are not returns statements, this optimization only applied for the last statements of function algorithm.

 ---